 Where does this research come from?

 When it comes to analysing the research on dark chocolate there’s also another problem to consider – is it unbiased?
-The problem with a lot of studies that have appeared flaunting the benefits of dark chocolate is that they’re being funded by large confectionary companies who have an agenda of their own.
+The problem with a lot of studies that have appeared to flaunt the benefits of dark chocolate is that they’re being funded by large confectionary companies who have an agenda of their own.
 The findings, therefore, are often exaggerated and attention tends to be given to the positive points found in the studies, ignoring any shortcomings or setbacks.

 The NHS does a good job of actually breaking down what studies have actually found about chocolate and addresses the caveats of the research.
 I’m sure you’ve all heard recently that two bars of chocolate a day is thought to help prevent strokes.
-While the study did conclude that those who ate the equivalent of two chocolate bars a day did have a lower risk of stroke than those who did not, the study did not adequately explain cause and effect relationship or take extenuating variables into account.3 Returning again to chocolate and blood pressure, many of the studies were only short-term and even the authors argued that longer term trials were needed.
+While the study did conclude that those who ate the equivalent of two chocolate bars a day did have a lower risk of stroke than those who did not, the study did not adequately explain the cause and effect relationship or take extenuating variables into account.3 Returning again to chocolate and blood pressure, many of the studies were only short-term and even the authors argued that longer-term trials were needed.

 The placebo problem

 You’re probably familiar with what a placebo is and how it is utilised in research.
 Typically in studies participants will be divided into two competing groups.
-One group will be given the medication that is being trialled, while the other group will receive a placebo.
-The effectiveness of the true medicine will be measured against the placebo group however; this type of study can be problematic when it comes to chocolate.
+One group will be given the medication that is being trialed, while the other group will receive a placebo.
+The effectiveness of the true medicine will be measured against the placebo group, however; this type of study can be problematic when it comes to chocolate.